-This publication provides information on recipients of Personal Independence Payment in Scotland at April 2021.
+This publication provides information on recipients of Personal Independence Payment in Scotland at October 2021.
 Personal Independence Payment is replacing Disability Living Allowance for eligible working age people aged 16 to 64.
 This summary covers both new claims to Personal Independence Payment and claims made by those with an existing claim for Disability Living Allowance (known as Disability Living Allowance reassessments).
+The Background section has further detail about the payment.